davehorner/cardinal/notes/06.hardware_verification/readme.md

 `cardinal-varvara\tests` is the the result of a hardware verification.
 A test will produce a `.failed.png` when things go awry.

+come up with a thing, that's interesting and amenable to proof.  true or not true, you've learned something.

 ## Summary

 This document summarizes the results of running `cargo test --release --verbose` for the current state of the `cardinal` project.
 All test failures and errors are listed below for hardware verification and regression tracking.  cardinal `controller_usb` is brand new and is affecting the 3 tests.